ajmeyghani/jasmine-template/README.md

 jasmine-boiler
 ==============
-Starter for jasmine testing (in case you are lazy to use bower or thing yeoman is too heavy.)
+Starter for jasmine testing (in case you are lazy to use bower or think yeoman is too heavy.)